marxanweb/docs/user.md

 <img src='images/digitise.png' title='Drawing a new feature on the map' class='docsImage'>

-##### Adding features from the Global Biodiversity Information Facility (GBIF)
-The ability to add new features from GBIF will be made available in future versions of Marxan Web, but the workflow will be to present the user with a list of species names that they can select and then data for those species will be added into the project.
-The user would be able to control how that data is represented in the project, for example whether to use squares that represent the species occurrence data at the correct resolution or whether to draw a convex hull around the points - or some other representation.

 ##### Adding features from the IUCN Red List of Threatened Species
-Adding features from the IUCN Red List will also be made available in future versions of Marxan Web and the workflow will be similar to that for GBIF data.
+Adding features from the IUCN Red List will be made available in future versions of Marxan Web and the workflow will be similar to that for GBIF data.

 #### Deleting features
-Deleting features is only possible as an admin user and then only when the features are not in use in any projects and they are not system supplied.
+Deleting features is only possible as an admin user and then only if the features are not in use in any projects and they are not system supplied.
 System supplied features are ones that are used in case studies and tutorials and therefore cannot be deleted.
 If the features are in use, then a window will list all of the projects where they are being used.

 <img src='images/window_failed_to_delete_01.png' title='Failed to delete feature' class='docsImage'>